Uber Frugal Month: The Ultimate Guide To Saving More Money Than You Ever Thought Possible

 Step 7: Empower yourself to insource!

-In combing through your expenses, identify every line item where you’re paying someone else to do work for you.
-Examples include: a housekeeper, a lawn care service, dog groomers, hairdressers, dry cleaners, photographers for family photos, home repairs–you get the gist.
-If you’re serious about elevating your frugality to the next level, it’s time to get serious about embracing the awesome power of insourcing.
+Identify every line item where you’re paying someone else to do work for you, such as a housekeeper, a lawn care service, dog groomers, hairdressers, dry cleaners, photographers for family photos, home repairs–you get the gist.
+If you’re serious about taking your frugality to the next level, it’s time to get serious about embracing the awesome power of insourcing.

 A few tips for getting started on your own insourcing journey: